Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 \subsection{Cluster Representation}

-Analysis in Sec.~\ref{sec:general_understanding} suggests that it is difficult, yet potentially possible, to quantify the behaviour of quantum duelling mathematically.
-While we are unable to find such a solution, in this section we provide some insights to simplify the formulation of quantum dueling. we observe in Fig.~\ref{fig:initial_simulation_first_distribution} that for a given first-register component $|\psi_l\rangle$, in a $v$ range where no solutions lie, the non-solutions seem to have the same weight.
-Additionally, if several solutions share equal measure function values, they will be treated with the same weight at any stage after initialization in Algorithm~\ref{alg:Dueling}.
+Analysis in Sec.~\ref{sec:general_understanding} suggests that it is difficult, yet potentially possible, to quantify the behavior of quantum dueling mathematically by carefully studying the behavior of the system using the recursive formulas in Eq.~\ref{eq:dueling_speedup_to_O(N^3)}.
+While we have not yet solved such evolution, this section provides some insights to simplify the formulation of quantum dueling.

+We observe in Fig.~\ref{fig:initial_simulation_first_distribution} that for a given first-register component $|\psi_l\rangle$, in a $v$ range where no solutions lie, the non-solutions seem to have the same weight within the total state vector.
+Additionally, if several solutions share equal measure function values, they also have the same weight at any stage.
 To formalize these conclusions, we define the following relation ${\sim}$ on $S$ satisfying Definition~\ref{def:cluster_relation}.

 \begin{definition} ${\sim}$ is an equivalence relation on $S$ such that for all $x,y \in S$, $x{\sim} y$ if and only if either of the following conditions is true: \begin{enumerate} \item $f(x) = f(y) = 1 \wedge v(x) = v(y)$; \item $f(x) = f(y) = 0 \wedge \neg \exists\; z \in S \; f(z) = 1 \wedge \min\left\{v(x),v(y)\right\} \leqslant v(z) < \max\left\{v(x),v(y)\right\}$. \end{enumerate} \end{definition}